liyasthomas/lvr/README.md

 What things you need to install the software and how to install them.

-* A device which supports [WebGL](https://caniuse.com/#feat=webgl) and [WebRTC](https://caniuse.com/#feat=stream) with a working camera input.
+* A device which supports [WebGL](https://caniuse.com/#feat=webgl) and [WebRTC](https://caniuse.com/#feat=stream) with a working camera input
-* Internet connection.
+* Internet connection
 * A web browser that supports [WebVR](https://webvr.info).
 Works best with Chrome on Android devices.
-You can still experience [WebVR](https://webvr.info) content in other browsers on Android and iOS, but it might not be as smooth since those browsers don’t fully support [WebVR](https://webvr.info).
+You can still experience [WebVR](https://webvr.info) content in other browsers on Android and iOS, but it might not be as smooth since those browsers don’t fully support [WebVR](https://webvr.info)
 * [Wonder](https://en.wikipedia.org/wiki/Wonder_(emotion))! :heart:

 <div align="center">